nmehta001/notes/money/mse-academy/3_borrowing_money.md

 | Peer-to-peer loans                   | Unsecured                  | Variable — low to high |
 | Personal Contract Purchases (PCP)    | Secured                    | Fixed — low to high    |

-# 6. How much does it cost to borrow money?
+# 6. How Much Does It Cost to Borrow Money?

 When someone borrows money, the amount they have to repay to the lender consists of three elements.